spider-tronix/spidey-suite/spideyAVRdude/README.md

 | Greater or equal to 1 MHz  | 1 |
 | Greater or equal to 128 kHz | 2 |

-**Make sure you choose the correct code value for F_CPU because based on this value only, the BAUD_RATE will be set to communicate with your AVR device.
+**Make sure you choose the correct code value for F_CLK because based on this value only, the BAUD_RATE will be set to communicate with your AVR device.
 Any random value might lead to failure during the code flashing process**

 - That's it, now the code can be uploaded to your ESP32 board.
 - After uploading the code, open the Serial Monitor and note down the IP Address printed on the screen.